Horror Express-1974

 Grade: C

-Jurassic World is a film that I expected to like much more than I did.
+Jurassic World (2015) is a film I expected to like much more than I did.

-Sure, it is summer, blockbuster, popcorn flick, but based on the success of the earlier franchise efforts, and, if memory serves, finding enjoyment in 1993 original, Jurassic Park, I expected a fun ride.
+Sure, it is a summer, blockbuster, popcorn flick.
+Based on the success of the earlier franchise efforts, and, if memory serves, finding enjoyment in the 1993 original, Jurassic Park, I expected a fun ride.

 Unfortunately, I was treated to a formulaic, escapade with uninteresting characters and mediocre writing.

-The premise is standard- a behemoth of an amusement park exists in Central America, on the island of Isla Nublar, where a dinosaur theme park has been running without incident for ten years.
+The premise is standard.
+A behemoth of an amusement park exists in Central America, on Isla Nublar, where a dinosaur theme park has been running without incident for ten years.

 Owen is the dinosaur trainer.
-Predictably, there are “bad guys” who are greedy and/or desiring to advance science at the risk of human life.
+Predictably, there are “bad guys” who are greedy and desire to advance science at the risk of human life.

-The special effects are fine, albeit completely CGI-laden, which is to be expected- the main stars are dinosaurs after all.
-I did, however, expect better writing or, at least, more of a creative attempt at coming up with something a bit edgy.
+The special effects are fine, albeit completely CGI-laden, which is to be expected because the main stars are dinosaurs after all.
+I did anticipate better writing or, at least, more of a creative attempt at coming up with something a bit edgy.

-Here is a slight complaint- Why kill off only extremely minor characters or villains?
+Here is a slight complaint.
+Why kill off only extremely minor characters or villains?
 I could see this (and the ending) a mile away.
-The whole film just seemed forced and sloppy.
+The whole film seems forced and sloppy.

 Also, Chris Pratt is perfect as the hunky, muscular “hero saves the day” type, and Dallas Bryce Howard running through the forest in a tight tank top is not unintentional.